douglasgreen/pagemaker/README.md

 In a complex project, you may need to repeat the same directory and file organization within packages and subpackages.
 These should be organized in a hierarchical directory like `[package]/[subpackage]/...`.
 Then at each level of the package hierarchy you would repeat the same structure of layouts and widgets.

 ### PHP autoloading
 PHP files are usually organized into a top-level directory like `app` or `src` which enables PSR-compatible autoload.
-The PHP source code of widgets can be organized within the `Widgets` namespace of such a directory.
+The PHP source code of widgets can be organized within the `Widget` namespace of such a directory.
 The widget should be maintained as separate files or subdirectories of related code in order to maintain the possibility of easily copying a widget from project to project.

 ### Other assets
 Other assets like images and fonts can be put into an `assets` directory.
 Again you should maintain some kind of organized, hierarchical directory structure where assets for each widget are kept separate.